Work item overview

-Conversion Factors and Unit of Measure:
+Conversion factors and unit of measure

-Each resource has a conversion factor and unit of measure (ex.
-SF, FT, LF etc).
-The Resource and Work Item's unit of measure may or may not be the same.
-When it is the same which is often the case for M/S/O resources, the conversion factor is set to one (1).
-However, L/E resources will have units typically in hours, days or weeks that may be different from the Work Item's unit of measure.
-When this occurs, the Labor and Equipment Productivity Calculator can be used to calculate conversion factor and rates for both resources.
+Each resource includes a unit of measure and a conversion factor.
+For example, SF, FT, LF, and so on.
+The unit of measure for a resource might or might not match the unit of measure defined for the work item.
+When the units are the same, which is common for Material (M), Subcontract (S), and Other (O) resources, the conversion factor is typically set to 1.
+In contrast, Labor (L) and Equipment (E) resources usually use time-based units such as hours, days, or weeks, which can be different from the work item’s unit of measure.
+When this occurs, the labor and equipment productivity calculator can be used to calculate the appropriate conversion factors and rates for both resources.

 Total Cost Rate: